numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 end
 ```
 The `complete_compressor` function assumes that if the user inputs only `n_rows` or `n_cols`
 in the Compressor structure this is the desired compression dimension.
-If they input neither
+If they input
-it users a compression dimension of two and if the input both and neither is consistent with
+neither, it creates a compressor with a compression dimension of two and
+if the input both and neither is consistent with
-a dimension of the inputted linear system it returns and error otherwise it assumes the
+a dimension of the inputted linear system it returns an error.
+Otherwise, it assumes the
-inconsistent dimension is the sketching dimension.
-Once, the sizes of the compressor have
+inconsistent dimension is the compression dimension.
+Once the sizes of the compressor have
-been determined it next allocates an initial compressor matrix with the minimal necessary
+been determined it next allocates the memory necessary for storing the initial compressor
-memory.
+and packages these allocations with the size information into the `CompressorRecipe`.

 #### update_compressor!
 To generate a new version of the compressor we can call the function `update_compressor!`,